TheKikGen/USBMidiKliK4x4/README.md

 	  Intelligent Midi Thru USB timeout : 30s
 	-===========================================-

-## Change the device ProductStringName
+## Fn 0B - Change the device ProductStringName

 It is posssible to change the USB device ProductStringName with a specific SYSEX (or from the configuration menu).
 The new name is saved in the flash memory immediatly after receiving the SYSEX, so it persists even after powering off the device.
 The message structure is the following :